-The increase in current assets and the decrease in restricted assets is related to the changes in fund balance of the General and Debt Service funds.
+The decrease in current assets and the increase in restricted assets is related to the changes in fund balance of the General Fund in the current year.

-The decrease in capital assets is primarily due to depreciation in the current year.
+The decrease in capital assets is due to depreciation in the current year.